 A statement that the administration of Tysabri SC OCS does not replace the need for regular contact with and clinical monitoring by the patient’s treating specialised physician.

-OCS Administration Checklist:
+Pre-Administration Checklist:

-The OCS Administration Checklist is to be completed and the accompanying Decision Tree is to be referred to by the HCP for each patient, prior to each administration of Tysabri SC OCS.
-It is designed to aid the administering HCP in identifying risk factors for and early signs and symptoms of PML.
+The Pre-Administration Checklist is designed to aid the administering HCPs and administering patients/caregivers in identifying risk factors for and early signs and symptoms of PML.

+The Pre-Administration Checklist is to be used by both, HCPs administering Tysabri SC OCS and by patients and caregivers administering Tysabri SC, and needs to be reviewed prior to each Tysabri SC administration. .

-Guidance based on patient/caregiver Checklist responses for escalation to the supervising specialised physician, whose responsibility it remains to determine next steps regarding the appropriateness and timing of Tysabri administration, if signs, symptoms, or new risk factors for PML are suspected.
+Guidance based on patient/caregiver checklist responses for escalation to the supervising specialised physician, whose responsibility it remains to determine next steps regarding the appropriateness and timing of Tysabri administration, if signs, symptoms, or new risk factors for PML are suspected.

 A statement that the checklist is not intended to be a substitute for consultation with the patient’s treating specialised physician.